yuichiis/rindow-operatorovl/README.md

 ### php sdk and devel-pack binaries for windows

-- If you want to build extensions for PHP 8.0, You have to use php-sdk release 2.2.0.
-It supports vs16.
+- When building extensions for PHP 8.0 or later, please use php-sdk release 2.2.0 which supports vs16 or later.
-- For PHP 8.0, Download the php-sdk from https://github.com/microsoft/php-sdk-binary-tools/releases/tag/php-sdk-2.2.0
+- Download the php-sdk from [https://github.com/microsoft/php-sdk-binary-tools/releases/tag/php-sdk-2.2.0](https://github.com/microsoft/php-sdk-binary-tools/releases/tag/php-sdk-2.2.0).
-- Extract to c:\php-sdk
+- Extract it to c:\php-sdk.
-- Download target dev-pack from https://windows.php.net/downloads/releases/
+- Download the target dev-pack from [https://windows.php.net/downloads/releases/](https://windows.php.net/downloads/releases/).
-- Extract to /path/to/php-devel-pack-x.x.x-Win32-Vxxx-x64/
+- Extract it to /path/to/php-devel-pack-x.x.x-Win32-Vxxx-x64/.

 ### Setup environment variables to build